-An IPM approach integrates preventive and corrective measures to keep pests from causing significant problems, with minimum risk or hazard to human and desirable components of their environment.
+An Integrated Pest Management approach integrates preventive and corrective measures to keep pests from causing significant problems, with minimum risk or hazard to human and desirable components of their environment.
 IPM is a flexible, dynamic strategy, which needs updating periodically as information is received from management practice results.
 IPM programs have proven a track record of significantly reducing the risks and related to pesticides, while improving quality, health & welfare of environment.

 Adoption of Integrated Pest Management (IPM) strategies benefit economically due to sustained development, increased productivity and reduced pest damage.
 The options that IPM can offer make sole reliance upon synthetic pesticides a thing of the past.
 In the long-term, everyone benefits through a healthier environment.